Laïs (band): History

-Their debut CD album, sung a capella as well as accompanied instrumentally by the folk rock band Kadril, was released in 1998.
+Their debut CD album, sung a cappella as well as accompanied instrumentally by the folk rock band Kadril, was released in 1998.
 They performed at the Klein Karoo Nasionale Kunstefees in Oudtshoorn, South Africa (1996), at Vorst Nationaal, Belgium (1998), Canada, France (1999) (as a supporting act for Sting), Spain (1999, 2000), the Netherlands and China (2001).

 During the summer of 2000 they performed at important festivals in Belgium and the Netherlands, such as Pinkpop and Rock Werchter.
 In 2001 they made a much acclaimed return to the festival at Dranouter.

-In 2003 they made a mini tour along Flemish churches and chapels, singing a capella with the vocal support of Ludo Vandeau.
+In 2003 they made a mini tour along Flemish churches and chapels, singing a cappella with the vocal support of Ludo Vandeau.
 This resulted in the CD "A la capella".